Why and when a Share Split is needed

 You can then upload the SH02 to Companies House here.

 Or, you can download and print the SH02 post the signed SH02 to Companies House so they get it within 30 days of the share split:

 Crown Way, Cardiff, Wales, CF14 3UZ.

 DX 33050 Cardiff.

-- Lastly, and very importantly!, click the APPLY SHARE SPLIT button to update your cap table to increase the number of shares and reduce the Nominal Value of each share accordingly.
+Lastly, and very importantly, click the APPROVE SHARE SPLIT button to update your cap table to increase the number of shares and reduce the Nominal Value of each share accordingly.

 We recommend having at least 100,000 shares before you do a funding round, so if you have 100 shares now we recommend a 1000:1 share split.
 Or, if you want to future-proof yourself to not have to do another share split at a future funding you might want to create, say, 1M shares.